 - Position in pre-GST regime - Parliament could, and States Legislature could not, levy tax on inter-state sale.
-However, CST is assessed, collected and retained by the despatching state by virtue of section 9 of CST Act. - Neither Parliament nor State Legislature could levy tax on sale in the course of import or export. - Issue in post-GST regime Whether Parliament can levy tax on supply in the course of import? - Article 286 does not bar Parliament from levying tax on supply in the course of import. - Power to levy tax on sale in the course of import Whether under Article 246A(1), 246A(2) or 269A(1)?
+However, CST is assessed, collected and retained by the despatching state by virtue of section 9 of CST Act. - Neither Parliament nor State Legislature could levy tax on sale in the course of import or export. - Power to levy Central Sales Tax is under Article 246(1) read with Entry 92A of List I of Seventh Schedule of the Constitution. - Article 269 is not the source of power to levy Central Sales Tax.
+It only provides for assignment of revenue to the states.

+- Issue in post-GST regime Whether Parliament can levy tax on supply in the course of import? - Article 286 does not bar Parliament from levying tax on supply in the course of import. - ▶ Power to levy tax on sale in the course of import Whether under Article 246A(1), 246A(2) or Explanation to 269A(1)?

-- Lack of precision in drafting the Constitution (One Hundred and First Amendment) Act, 2016. - Transition from VAT to GST - - ▶ Earlier, there was no provision to tax sale in the course of import. - Substantial provision is required in the Constitution to tax supply in the course of import under GST regime.
+- Transition from VAT to GST - - Earlier, there was no provision to tax sale in the course of import. - Substantive provision is required in the Constitution itself to tax supply in the course of import under GST regime.